bedirhansahin/drf-recipe-app-api/README.md

 - Create a new user
 - Create a new token of the user you created
-- Update and List all user
+- Update and List all users
 - Create, Update, Delete and List all recipes
-- Create a new tag and ingredient when u create a new recipe
+- Create a new tag and ingredient when you create a new recipe
-- Filter the recipe by tag and ingredient
+- Filter the recipe by tags and ingredients
-- Delete or Update ingredient and tags
+- Delete or Update ingredients and tags
 - Upload an image for recipes